 End your post with a compelling call to action (CTA) making it clear and easy for the reader to take your intended next step.

 Here’s a print ad from Los Angeles Times that appeared in 1988 following the AIDA model.
 You can read detailed explanation on how the ad fits the formula at Crazy Egg.

 2. Sell the benefits of your product/idea, not its features

 This is basic, but an extremely effective copywriting formula.

-People care about how your product positively affects their lives.
+People care about how your product positively affects their lives, it’s what they use the search engines for.
 Center your copy on the benefits.
 The features are secondary.
 You can call them the icing on the cake.

 Which version of this iPod advertisement do you like better?

 A customer will not care about the technical prowess – 1GB storage.
 But he’ll love to have his favorite 1,000 songs in his pocket.

 Brian Clark lays down a 4-step process to extract benefits from features.

 Also don’t forget to follow these writing basics.